arti040/simplate/README.md

 **Main goals:**
   - intelligent responsivness on every device (I'm still working on it!);
-  - configure with just one LESS or SASS file (SASS version will be available later);
+  - configure with just one SASS file, LESS support has been dropped!;
   - only layout related things are included (boxes), so no buttons, forms or any other pre-styled elements - if you need them, use Bootstrap or Foundation;
   - no tons of DIVs, columns or billion of classes to define an element - if you want 3 boxes in row, you take 3 elements and apply them class-name ".box", that's all;
   - no grid apprach, so no floats and clearfixes are needed - every box is just a inline-block element;